Digital & Hybrid teaching funding program

 Department 8 Clinical Psychology and Psychotherapy of Childhood and Adolescence

-Funded projects from the first funding round (until 30.09.2022)
+Funded projects from the first funding round

 In the project "Digital Excursion: Explore Waters - Understand Interrelationships - Protect Biodiversity (DigiEx)", students in the Bachelor of Environmental Sciences and Biology Teacher Training programs will be given the opportunity to visit the Eußerthal Ecosystem Research Facility (EERES) digitally.
 With the help of 360° images, students walk through the research station and the grounds at Eußerthal.
 In the process, they learn about aquatic ecology topics (such as native fish fauna, watercourse development, relevance of floodplain areas, and scientific measurement methods) through 11 modules using different didactic methods.